crystal-lang/crystal-website/_posts/2023-02-22-reveal-type-in-crystal.md

 # x = nil : Nil
 ```

 That will show, when the program is executed, the actual value and type of `x`.
-But we don’t want to see the runtime type, we need the compile-type type.
+But we don’t want to see the runtime type, we need the compile-time type.
 So a more accurate alternative would be

 ```crystal
 puts "x = #{x.inspect} : #{typeof(x)}"